Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Results and discussion

 Next, I investigate the rotational property of $^{36,38,40}$Mg located close to the drip line.
 Figure~\ref{fig:Mg}(a) displays the calculated $\mathcal{J}^{(1)}$ together with the experimental data~\cite{doo13,cra19}.
 The calculated $\mathcal{J}^{(1)}$ for $^{36,38}$Mg in low $\omega_{\rm{rot}}$ is similar to the one for $^{34}$Mg, and smaller than that for $^{40}$Mg.
 This is consistent with the calculation in Ref.~\cite{yos09a}, where the moments of inertia were evaluated using the Thouless--Valatin procedure in the framework of the Skyrme EDF-based QRPA~\cite{yos08}.
-A higher value for $\mathcal{J}^{(1)}$ of $^{40}$Mg is partly because of smaller deformation than others.
+A higher value for $\mathcal{J}^{(1)}$ of $^{40}$Mg is partly because of smaller deformation than others; see Table 1 of Ref.~\cite{yos09a}.
 Another reason is the weak-binding effect, as discussed below.
 The experimental data indicate that the pairing in $^{36,38}$Mg would be weaker than the calculation because the measured $\mathcal{J}^{(1)}$ is slightly larger than the calculated one.
 Furthermore, the measurement shows a faster increase in $\mathcal{J}^{(1)}$ than the calculation for $^{38}$Mg; the calculation produces a stronger pairing correlation.
-As in the case of $^{34}$Mg, I found a good correspondence between $\mathcal{J}^{(1)}$ and $E_{\rm{pair}}$.